paultopia/conlaw_casebook/spring-2022-iteration/11-mcculloch.md

 legislative powers, can legislate, is a proposition too self-evident to have been questioned.

-68

 But the argument on which most reliance is placed, is drawn from that peculiar language of this clause.
-Congress is not empowered by it to make all laws, which may have relation to the powers confered on the government, but such only as may be ' _necessary and proper_ ' for carrying them into execution.
+Congress is not empowered by it to make all laws, which may have relation to the powers confered on the government, but such only as may be 'necessary and proper' for carrying them into execution.
-The word ' _necessary_ ' is considered as controlling the whole sentence, and as limiting the right to pass laws for the execution of the granted powers, to such as are indispensable, and without which the power would be nugatory.
+The word 'necessary' is considered as controlling the whole sentence, and as limiting the right to pass laws for the execution of the granted powers, to such as are indispensable, and without which the power would be nugatory.
 That it excludes the choice of means, and leaves to congress, in each case, that only which is most direct and simple.

-69

 Is it true, that this is the sense in which the word 'necessary' is always used?
 Does it always import an absolute physical necessity, so strong, that